New study questions the effectiveness of colonoscopies - Local News 8

 Based on his results, then, he expects that screening colonoscopy probably reduces a person’s chances of colorectal cancer by 18% to 31%, and their risk of death from 0% to as much as 50%.

-But, he said, even 50% is “on the low end what what I think everybody thought it would be.”
+But, he said, even 50% is “on the low end of what I think everybody thought it would be.”

 Other studies have estimated larger benefits for colonoscopies, reporting that these procedures could reduce the risk of dying of colorectal cancer by as much as 68%.